syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 {% endtabs %}

-Note:

-* RTF to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications
-* Total number of pages may vary  based on unsupported elements in the converted PDF document when compare to RTF document
+N> 1.RTF to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications N> 2.Total number of pages may vary  based on unsupported elements in the converted PDF document when compare to RTF document

 ### Customizing the RTF to PDF conversion